 Why did I believe I wasn’t smart enough for a Bachelor of Science degree?
-It was one of the many thoughts my mind sifted through as I was decluttering papers from my safe.
+It was a brief thought that fluttered through as I decluttered papers from a safe.

 Eventually, I stumbled across an old progress report and an unofficial transcript from high school.
-This was my proof that I was an average student; mostly B’s with a dash of A’s and C’s.
-Considering how little effort I put in school, it is a surprise that I managed average success.
+This was my proof that I was an average student, mostly Bs with a dash of As and Cs.
+Considering how little effort I put in school, it’s a surprise that I managed any success.

 It wasn’t the first time I wondered – why did I think I wasn’t smart enough for a Bachelor of Science degree?